Nik5036350/backend-coding-challenge/README.md

 - ✅ Provide documentation for your API endpoints using tools like Swagger. http://localhost:8080/swagger-ui/index.html#/
 - ✅ Implement logging to record errors and debug information.
 - ✅ Implement caching mechanisms to improve the rating system's performance.
-- [TODO] Implement CI/CD quality gates.
+- ✅ Implement CI/CD quality gates.

 ## 📋 Evaluation Criteria